vmware/terraform-provider-vra/docs/install_provider.md

-# Installing the Terraform Provider for VMware vRealize Automation
+# Installing the Terraform Provider for VMware Aria Automation

 This document assumes the use of Terraform 0.13 or later.

 ## Automated Installation (Recommended)

-The Terraform Provider for VMware vRealize Automation is a verified provider.
-Verified providers are owned and maintained by members of the HashiCorp Technology Partner Program.
-HashiCorp verifies the authenticity of the publisher and the providers are listed on the [Terraform Registry](https://registry.terraform.io) with a verified tier label.
+The Terraform Provider for VMware Aria Automation is a partner provider.
+Partner providers are owned and maintained by members of the HashiCorp Technology Partner Program.
+HashiCorp verifies the authenticity of the publisher and the providers are listed on the [Terraform Registry](https://registry.terraform.io) with a `Partner` label.

 ### Configure the Terraform Configuration Files